Studio Pro: Supported formats, plug-ins, and standards

-Studio One features support for importing & exporting multiple audio and video file formats, including WAV/AIFF, M4A (AAC/ALAC), FLAC/MP3, DDP, and MPEG‑4/M4V (using H.264/AVC and HEVC).
+Studio Pro features support for importing & exporting multiple audio and video file formats, including WAV/AIFF, M4A (AAC/ALAC), FLAC/MP3, DDP, and MPEG‑4/M4V (using H.264/AVC and HEVC).
 For third-party plug-in support, it is compatible with the VST/VST2/VST3, Audio Unit, CLAP, and ReWire formats, plus the ARA/ARA2 plug-in extension (allowing plug-ins to closely integrate as part of the application).

 Other standards supported by the software include MIDI Polyphonic Expression / Poly Pressure, spatial audio mixing (including Apple Spatial Audio and Dolby Atmos, up to 9.1.6 channels), and MTC/MMC (to synchronize with external clocks).
-To enable connectivity with third-party hardware, Studio One supports integration with Native Instruments Komplete Kontrol series keyboards, plus the Mackie Control Universal communications protocol (which combines functionality from Mackie Control, Logic Control and HUI), for interfacing with audio control surfaces.
+To enable connectivity with third-party hardware, Studio Pro supports integration with Native Instruments Komplete Kontrol series keyboards, plus the Mackie Control Universal communications protocol (which combines functionality from Mackie Control, Logic Control and HUI), for interfacing with audio control surfaces.

-Additionally, Studio One includes support for the importing & exporting of open-source DAWproject (.dawproject) files, to exchange project information with other DAW applications.
+Additionally, Studio Pro includes support for the importing & exporting of open-source DAWproject (.dawproject) files, to exchange project information with other DAW applications.

 Non-audio tracks

-In addition to the traditional audio and MIDI-focused tracks found in digital audio workstations, Studio One includes additional types of track which users can place within their songs & projects, to synchronize other key information with the same timeline.
+In addition to the traditional audio and MIDI-focused tracks found in digital audio workstations, Studio Pro includes additional types of track which users can place within their songs & projects, to synchronize other key information with the same timeline.
 These include a dedicated video track (with video export functionality), a chord track (with automatic chord detection from audio or MIDI tracks, and options for chord transposition and substitution), an arranger track (for navigating song sections and re-arranging them via drag-and-drop), and a lyrics track (for attaching song lyrics to notes, either word by word or syllable by syllable).

 Song, Project, and Show workflows

-In addition to its standard song workflow, which most closely resembles a typical DAW, Studio One also provides two additional workflows and dedicated user interfaces for specific focus areas: A project interface, with tools for mastering, managing the metadata of, and exporting one or more songs simultaneously, including options for creating Red Book Standard CDs or disk images, and a show interface, focused on performance rather than creation, for use in coordinating all aspects of live performances from a single location.
-Both of these alternative interfaces support direct integration with Studio One's standard .song file format.
+In addition to its standard song workflow, which most closely resembles a typical DAW, Studio Pro also provides two additional workflows and dedicated user interfaces for specific focus areas: A project interface, with tools for mastering, managing the metadata of, and exporting one or more songs simultaneously, including options for creating Red Book Standard CDs or disk images, and a show interface, focused on performance rather than creation, for use in coordinating all aspects of live performances from a single location.
+Both of these alternative interfaces support direct integration with Studio Pro's standard .song file format.

 Scratch Pad and Launcher panels

-Studio One has several panels that function alongside the traditional, linear timeline view common across DAWs: Scratch pads allow users to experiment with different song layouts without impacting the original version, whereas the launcher is a dynamic grid of audio and/or MIDI loops & patterns, with real-time editing features.
+Studio Pro has several panels that function alongside the traditional, linear timeline view common across DAWs: Scratch pads allow users to experiment with different song layouts without impacting the original version, whereas the launcher is a dynamic grid of audio and/or MIDI loops & patterns, with real-time editing features.
 Both of these panels allow their content to be extracted back to the main timeline.